 **William Woodhead was a repatriated former Prisoner of War.
 He had been wounded in the right underarm and left leg at the time of his capture on 12th September 1916.
 He died after discharge in March 1921, and lies buried in Barwick in Elmet, All Saints' Churchyard.

 607 Lance Corporal William Frederick Moody, 4th Machine Gun Battalion, late B Company, 16th Infantry Battalion, Australian Imperial Force, married a Barwick girl during the war and took her and her family back to Australia after the war.
-Their story will be available soon.
+Their story is available here.